dhall-lang/dhall-lang/standard/types.md

 ### Bound variables

-The shift function is designed to shift only free variables.
-For example, the shift function should have no effect on a closed expression:
+The shift function is designed to shift only free variables when `m = 0`.
+For example, the following shift usage has no effect because `m = 0` and the expression is "closed" (i.e. no free variables):

     ↑(1, x, 0, λ(x : Type) → x) = λ(x : Type) → x

-This implies that we must increment the minimum bound when we descend into a λ-expression that binds a variable of the same name in order to avoid shifting the bound variable:
+Increment the minimum bound when we descend into a λ-expression that binds a variable of the same name in order to avoid shifting the bound variable:

     ↑(d, x, m, A₀) = A₁   ↑(d, x, m + 1, b₀) = b₁